steefdebruijn/docker-roonserver/README.md

   Use the subnet and corresponding gateway that your audio sinks/endpoints are connected to.
 Use an ip-range for docker that is not conflicting with other devices on your network and outside of the DHCP range on that subnet if applicable.

+## Extensions

+If you would like to use the Roon extensions, please deploy a separate docker container for the extension manager, for example [this one](https://hub.docker.com/r/theappgineer/roon-extension-manager).
+I have not tried this myself, I do not use Roon extensions.

 ## Backups

   Don't forget to backup the `roon-backups` *for real* (offsite preferably).